Ancient biography: Subgenres and characteristics

-Gospels
+Gospels as bios

 The consensus among modern scholars is that the gospels are a subset of this ancient genre.
+Andrew Byers disputes the majority view, arguing that the author of Mark viewed himself as an author of scripture rather than a biographer or historian.
+Mitchell Reddish believes that caution should be given to identifying the gospels with biographies, describing them rather as "theologically interpreted history" given that modern biographies are different to ancient biographies.
+The four Gospel writers each interpreted the biography of Jesus differently.
+While the gospels share this genre, they are written for a wider audience and more closely resemble Jewish narratives about prophetic figures.
+The choice to assign the gospels as biography often involves a judgment about their historicity, with scholars who reject biography as the appropriate genre tending to overemphasize legendary elements in the gospels.
+Mitchell G. Reddish believes that caution should be given to identifying the gospels with biographies, as modern biographies are different to ancient biographies.
+For Reddish, they are best described as "theologically interpreted history", with the four Gospel writers each interpreting the biography of Jesus differently.
+Craig S. Keener wrote that ancient biographies that were typically written shortly after the subject's life, normally included substantial historical material.

-The consensus of modern scholars is that the Gospel of John was written in the genre of Greco-Roman biography.
-John contains many characteristics of those writings belonging to the genre of Greco-Roman biography, a) internally; including establishing the origins and ancestry of the author (John 1:1), a focus on the main subjects great words and deeds, a focus on the death of the subject and the subsequent consequences, b) externally; promotion of a particular hero (where non-biographical writings focus on the events surrounding the characters rather than the character himself), the domination of the use of verbs by the subject (in John, 55% of verbs are taken up by Jesus' deeds), the prominence of the final portion of the subject's life (one third of John's Gospel is taken up by the last week of Jesus' life, comparable to 26% of Tacitus's Agricola and 37% of Xenophon's Agesilaus), the reference to the main subject in the beginning of the text, etc.
+Contemporary scholars are also in agreement that the Gospel of John was written in the genre of Greco-Roman biography.
+John contains many characteristics of those writings belonging to the genre of Greco-Roman biography, a) internally; including establishing the origins and ancestry of the figure (John 1:1), a focus on the main subjects great words and deeds, a focus on the death of the subject and the subsequent consequences, b) externally; promotion of a particular hero (where non-biographical writings focus on the events surrounding the characters rather than the character himself), the domination of the use of verbs by the subject (in John, 55% of verbs are taken up by Jesus' deeds), the prominence of the final portion of the subject's life (one third of John's Gospel is taken up by the last week of Jesus' life, comparable to 26% of Tacitus's Agricola and 37% of Xenophon's Agesilaus), the reference to the main subject in the beginning of the text, etc.